-A drink driving charge carries a mandatory minimum 12-month disqualification, regardless of personal circumstances, and courts have no discretion to impose penalty points instead.
-The law in this area is technically demanding, and the range of outcomes is far wider than most defendants appreciate.
+A drink driving charge carries a mandatory minimum 12-month disqualification, regardless of personal circumstances.
+Magistrates cannot impose penalty points instead of a ban.

 Avoiding a Driving Ban – not guilty pleas and special reasons